awjchen/SonoCleaner/SonoCleaner/usersGuide/usersGuide.md

-high-curvature points, and matching total changes in slope between two such points), the labelling procedure requires that the level-shift threshold must be at least _three times_ as large as the noise threshold, otherwise smaller level-shifts near the level-shift threshold may not be properly labelled.
+high-curvature points, and matching total changes in slope between two such points), the labelling procedure requires that the level-shift threshold must be at least _three times_ as large as the noise threshold, otherwise smaller level-shifts near the level-shift threshold may not be properly labeled.